MematiBas42/Ginkgo-Flashlight-Brightness-Control/README.md

 # Ginkgo-Flashlight-Brightness-Control
 # brightness.sh

-A simple shell script to customize and permanently apply flashlight brightness on Android devices with a kernel supporting adjustable LED levels (thanks to Flopster101).
+A simple shell script to customize and permanently apply flashlight brightness on Android Redmi Note 8 (maybe more) devices with a kernel supporting adjustable LED levels (thanks to Flopster101).

 ## Table of Contents